iPlug2/iPlug2/Examples/IPlugSwift/README.md

 # IPlugSwift
 An iOS AUv3 project using Swift/UIKit for the user interface.

+Constants that should be shared between C++ and Swift, can be defined in IPlugSwiftSharedConstants.h.

 KeyboardView.swift from AudioKit Copyright © 2017 AudioKit.
-All rights